curvegrid/go-ethereum-wiki/JavaScript-Console.md

 ##### Returns

-`String` Returns the current hash rate in MH.
+`String` Returns the current hash rate in KH/s.

 ***